 - A Simple Formula for Writing Kick-Ass Blog Titles.
 Now that you know which types of titles work better, how will you create titles for that long list of blog posts you’re working on?
 HubSpot also offers this great step-by-step guide you can follow each and every time you need to write a title.
 After a while, you’ll be whipping out awesome titles to blog posts without even having to think about it.

-- Writing Tips: How to Come Up With 50 Topic Ideas in 30 Minutes.
-Choosing topics can be one of the most challenging parts of content writing — especially if you’re working for a client whose industry isn’t exactly thrilling (we’ve had our share, and can tell you horror stories about writing hundreds of blog posts about asphalt).
+- 47 No-Fail Ways to Come Up with Blog Post Ideas.
+Choosing topics can be one of the most challenging parts of content writing -- especially if you’re working for a client whose industry isn’t exactly thrilling (we’ve had our share, and can tell you horror stories about writing hundreds of blog posts about asphalt).
 Even if you’re lucky enough to work doing cool things in an interesting industry, you may occasionally run out of ideas and need a little help.
 This step-by-step guide includes prompts and questions that will help you to generate new ideas in a snap.

 - How To Marry Keywords & Compelling Content: In-Depth & Step By Step.
 We’ve all come across pages online that are clearly targeting keywords but that are doing it in such an obvious and disingenuous way that we immediately click to somewhere else.
 How can you choose the right keywords and build content that really helps you rank without sacrificing quality in the process?
 This guide can get you there.